1 Curriculum Intent

 4.1 We use the National Curriculum and Development Matters documentation as the basis for our planning in history, but we have adapted this to our local context.
 We ensure that there are opportunities for children of all abilities to develop their skills and knowledge, using the skills progression, so that the children are increasingly challenged as they move through the school.

-4.2 Our long-term year group plans map the history content studied in each term during each year; this is devised in conjunction with the geography subject leader and year group leaders to ensure that the humanities complement each other and the rest of the curriculum throughout the year.
+4.2 Our long-term year group plans map the history content studied in each term during each year; this is devised in conjunction with the history subject leader and year group leaders to ensure that the humanities complement each other and the rest of the curriculum throughout the year.

 4.3 Specific learning objectives and expected outcomes for each lesson are set out in weekly planning for each year group.